Current Students – PhD Program

 Trycia is a proponent of centering the grassroots struggles of land protectors in praxis and in theory making.

-I grew up on Canadian Forces Base Trenton.
-The landing ground for thousands of United Empire Loyalists, Trenton also was briefly home to “Hollywood North” in the 1920s, and since WWII, the base has been the strategic heart of Canada’s air force operations.
+My surroundings lent themselves to a consideration of conservatism.
+The Trenton-Belleville-Prince Edward County area had been the landing ground for thousands of United Empire Loyalists, and since WWII, the base had been the strategic heart of Canada’s air force operations.

 I am Anishinaabe, Loon Clan and member of Opwaaganisiniing First Nation (Red Rock Indian Band).